Noureldin2303/Revision/README.md

 ## Usage

-Each data structure implementation can be found in its respective directory.
+Each data structure and OOP principle implementation can be found in its respective directory.
 You can navigate to the directory and run the code examples provided.

 ## Contribution